 - Depending on how often you need to shave, you need to replace the razor regularly.
 Because most razors are made of plastic, this is not a very eco-friendly option.

-- It can also lead to ingrown hairs, which is also why you need to exfoliate often and take good care of the skin.
+- It can also lead to ingrown hair, which is also why you need to exfoliate often and take good care of the skin.

 - Laser ensures that hair eventually doesn’t grow back.